matt-harvey/vat/README.rst

   a single blank line, this will confuse the program when it is calculating the position of each task in the file. ``vat`` will not detect or warn about this occurring.
-- If there are any words in the summary line of a task that start with one or more "0"s, then ``vat`` will remove these zeroes when outputting the summary list to the console.
-This is a side effect of the hacks it performs to sort records properly.
 - ``vat`` will abort with an error message if there are 1000 or more tasks in the task file.